Bennotsi-MTG/Doomsday-Codex/limits/cmc_limits.md

 affected we can still easliy draw into what we need.
 If you happen to be playing with maindeck ToA then you don't need to worry about these additional colour requirements but for most DDFT lists you do.

+CMC 0 basically only stops Engineered Explosives in terms of cards we can bring in to fight it.
+Anything else such as By Force, Hurkyl's Recall or similar can all deal with a chalice on 0 with no issue and similarly, Massacre, Abrupt Decay, Pyroclasm can all easily deal with Sanctum Prelate.

 ## 1 Cost spells